 Asbestos is a mineral fiber that is used in thousands of consumer products, many of them building materials.
 Breathing asbestos fibers can cause lung cancer and other respiratory diseases.
-The EPA has banned some uses of asbestos but has been unsuccessful in its efforts to expand the ban to most other asbestos-containing products.

-Without proper precautions, renovations, demolitions, and even routine maintenance can cause asbestos-containing materials to release microscopic asbestos fibers into the air we breathe.
+Without proper precautions, renovations, demolitions, and even routine maintenance can cause asbestos-containing materials to release microscopic asbestos fibers into the air.
 Undisturbed asbestos materials can be safely maintained if they are kept in good condition.
-Before renovating or demolishing a structure, it should be checked for asbestos by a qualified professional and the removal must be done by a certified contractor.
+Before renovating or demolishing a structure, it is checked for asbestos by APCD personnel and the removal must be done by a certified contractor.

 The APCP enforces the National Emission Standards for Hazardous Air Pollutants (NESHAPs) for asbestos during renovation and demolition operations.
 An Environmental Health Program Supervisor for Field Services serves as the Asbestos Abatement Coordinator for Jefferson County and is responsible for the regulatory activities in this program area.
-During 2012, there were 214 regulated asbestos abatement or demolition notifications received and reviewed, of which 119 were subject to Federal asbestos standards.
-Regarding asbestos, there were 79 inspections conducted, 12 complaints investigated, and 0 Notices of Violation issued.
-Some of these statistics during the last nine years can be found in Figure 6.4.
+During 2014, there were 225 regulated asbestos abatement or demolition notifications received and reviewed, of which 172 were subject to Federal asbestos standards.
+Regarding asbestos, there were 97 inspections conducted, 11 complaints investigated, and 4 Notices of Violation issued.
+Some of these statistics during the last ten years can be found in Figure 6.4.

-Figure 6.4: The number of NESHAP notifications, NESHAP inspections, and asbestos complaints for 2004-2012.
+Figure 6.4: The number of NESHAP notifications, NESHAP inspections, and asbestos complaints for 2004-2014.